Nehakash24/Ideal-Wedding/README.md

 # Ideal-Wedding website
-1. its a responsive website.
+1. it's a responsive website.
-2. User can plan their wedding according their budget.
+2. User can plan their wedding according to their budget.
-3. User can directly contact vendors and avail the fecility according to their budget.
+3. Users can directly contact vendors and avail of the facility according to their budget.

-#Tech-Stack
-1.Html
-2.CSS
+Tech-Stack-> Html, CSS